Jaluus/PaperTrail/blog_post/readme.md

 We framed paper recommendation as a link prediction task and used a dot product decoder together with the BPR loss to optimize ranking quality.

 We compared graph-based recommendation models that trade off expressivity, efficiency, and generalization.
+As a text-only sanity check, we use a Text embedding averaging baseline (TextDotProduct) that builds an author embedding by averaging the embeddings of their previously authored papers.
 LightGCN provides a strong and parameter-efficient transductive baseline, but it cannot naturally handle new authors or new papers without learning new embeddings.
 GraphSage can incorporate node features and generalize inductively to unseen nodes, but its performance depends strongly on feature quality and neighborhood sampling.